tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 };
 ```

+**Thread Pool Implementation**

+Each thread pool consists of worker threads that wait on a task queue.
+When a
+task is submitted (flush or compaction), it's added to the appropriate queue
+and a worker thread picks it up.
+The flush pool handles memtable-to-SSTable
+flush operations, while the compaction pool handles SSTable merge operations.
+Worker threads use `queue_dequeue_wait()` to block efficiently when no tasks
+are available, waking immediately when work arrives.

 **Benefits**

 One set of threads serves all column families providing resource efficiency, with better thread utilization across workloads.
 Configuration is simpler since it's set once at the database level, and the system is easily scalable to tune for available CPU cores.
+The queue-based design prevents thread creation overhead and enables graceful shutdown.

 **Default values**